Home Fire Safety

 Interim Fire Bunker Guidelines now apply in Victoria.

-In the wake of those fires, the residents of the outlying areas of Melbourne are rebuilding with fire protection in mind.
 New buildings need fire protection measures to be carefully thought out, and new fire safety regulations and standards must be met.

 Home from Home Fire Safety | Green News